 Some days I miss the sound of the Gulf of Mexico lapping up on the shoreline and the gentle sea breeze caressing my cheeks while I soak in the sights around me at Fort De Soto.
-I miss the flocks of birds that seem to change throughout the year.
+I miss the flocks of birds that changed species throughout the year.

-Some days I miss sand crawling and laying in it in with the warm sun on my back while little plovers and sandpipers dart around in front of me and watching the dainty shorebirds through my lens.
+Some days I miss sand crawling and laying in it with the warm sun on my back while little plovers and sandpipers dart around in front of me and watching the antics and behavior of the dainty shorebirds through my lens.

 I miss slipping quietly into the lagoons and moving at a snails pace until the birds are comfortable with my presence and relax while I take hundreds of images of them.
 I miss being able to observe my subjects closely while the saltwater swirls around me.